grpc/proposal/A27-xds-global-load-balancing.md

     is skipped; otherwise, the value is used for weighted locality picking.
   - The `priority` field will be used.
 As per normal protobuf rules, if the field is unset, it defaults to zero.
+  - The `locality` field must be unique within a given priority.
+If more than one entry in the `endpoints` field has the same values in both the `locality` and `priority` field, the resource will be considered invalid.
   - If the `lb_endpoints` field is empty, the locality will be considered unreachable.
 In each entry of the `lb_endpoints` field:
     - If the `health_status` field has any value other than HEALTHY or